whisthq/whist/main-webserver/README.md

 │   │   │   └── newsletter_blueprint.py --> endpoints for sending out emails to a mailing list
 │   ├── config.py --> General app config and setup utils
 │   ├── constants --> Constants used throughout our program
-│   │   ├── container_state_values.py --> all possible AWS container states
 │   │   ├── http_codes.py -->  HTTP response codes we return in our app
 │   │   └── time.py --> useful constants about time (like 60 seconds per minute)
 │   ├── exceptions.py --> exceptions we use throughout the app
 │   ├── factory.py -->  general application setup scripts
 │   ├── helpers --> helper utils we use throughout the codebase │   │   ├── blueprint_helpers --> any complex synchronous computation that's part of our endpoints
-│   │   │   ├── aws
-│   │   │   │   └── container_state.py --> helpers that retrieve the current state of user containers (for client-app)
 │   │   │   ├── mail
 │   │   │   │   └── mail_post.py --> helpers that generate emails to send to users
 │   │   ├── helpers_tests